CarloAndreaDeFilippo/ScatteringSimulator/README.md

 ```
 where $(s_a, s_b, s_c)$ are the three semiaxes of the superquadric, and $(r, s, t)$ are the exponents that define the superquadric:
 $$\left|\frac{x}{s_a} \right|^r + \left|\frac{x}{s_b} \right|^s + \left|\frac{x}{s_c} \right|^t = 1 $$

+### Simulation configuration file

+In the second file are present all the simulation related info, such as the type of simulation or the mesh density of the scattering points.